Apostle Junia: To Make Disciples with a Carrot or a Stick?

 This photo depicts Joanna, wife of Chuza, as Junia in one of over 100 life-sized statues in the 2024 Good Friday Catholic procession of Baliwag, Philippines.
 She is carrying a censer, a metal container used by altar servers for burning incense during liturgy.
 In her other hand is a black cloth, which appears to be a maniple, a symbol of her liturgical authority to serve the Eucharist.

-While the church honours Christian martyrs for defending their faith and being loyal to God, it is also possible that some Christians were killed because they used the hammer.
-They were disrespectful, unloving, and asserted power and authority that brought about their death.
+Is it possible that some Christians were killed because they used the stick?
+They were disrespectful, divisive, and hateful.
+They arrived at new cultures, smashed their idols, and insulted all that the people called holy.
+They asserted power and authority that brought about their death.
 Perhaps past Christians thought that demolishing worship places and holy objects of other religions was a good way to spread God's word.
 Perhaps Christians understood that martyrdom was a goal deserving a crown, and took action to earn that crown.

 "[they] preached the Gospel throughout the whole of Pannonia.
 With St Junia, he was successful in bringing many to Christ and in demolishing many temples of idolatry.
 Both of them had the grace of wonder-working, by which they drove out demons and healed every sort of sickness and disease.
 They both suffered for Christ, and thus received a twofold crown: of apostleship and of martyrdom."